evlar/sniper/README.md

 Example hotkey names: `s8_1`, `s8_2`, `s19_1`, etc.

 This naming structure is crucial for the system to correctly identify and manage different hotkeys, especially when launching and monitoring miner processes.

-## Project Structure

-- `src/`: Contains the core Python modules.
-- `data/`: Stores JSON configuration files like subtensor endpoints, miner PM2 templates, and SSH details for remote servers.
-- `logs/`: Log files for different processes.
-- `run.py`: Entry point for running the main menu.
-- `requirements.txt`: Lists the Python dependencies.

-## Contributing

-Contributions to "registration_sniper" are welcome.
-Please adhere to the following guidelines:

-1. Fork the repository and create your branch from `main`.
-2. Write clear and concise commit messages.
-3. Ensure your code adheres to the project's style and requirements.
-4. Create a pull request.

-For any substantial changes, please open an issue first to discuss what you would like to change.

-## License

-Please make sure to update the license as appropriate for your project.